jakeotte/website/posts/2025-12-08-Who Needs Implants - A User's Guide to Splashtop C2.md

 > ![Splashtop monitoring](../assets/img/splashtop/lazarus.png)
 > *AnyDesk RMM in use by real Lazarus group operators.*

 From an operational standpoint, this isn't surprising.
-Signed binaries with massive enterprise footprints are inherently low-risk from a detection perspective; quarantining or killing a remote-access tool can break helpdesk workflows, disrupt production systems, or take critical endpoints offline.
+Signed binaries with massive enterprise footprints are inherently low-risk from a detection perspective; quarantining or killing a remote-access tool can halt helpdesk work, disrupt production systems, or take critical endpoints offline.
 EDR engines and junior SOC analysts alike tend to tread carefully around software the organization depends on.

 The real drawback for adversaries and red team operators has traditionally been control.
 Yes - legitimate RMM software will often bypass EDR by default, but drop it on the wrong workstation or launch a session at the wrong time and you won't be bypassing the SOC lead watching your moves in real time.
 Many RMM tools are also limited, clunky, or missing features operators want from a C2.